Retire Before Dad

 Note: The recommendations provided by Sure Dividend do not reflect the opinions of RBD.
 Please perform research before investing your money into these or any other investments.
 Do not invest money into stocks that you cannot afford to lose.
 Invest at your own risk.
 You may lose some or all of your capital invested.

 * Also note: RBD partners with brands and services that you may find useful in your own investing endeavors.
 As always, I only partner with brands and services I use or have fully vetted and endorse.
-I’m a paid subscriber of, and, separately, an affiliate partner with the Sure Dividend Newsletter.
+I’m a paid subscriber of, and, separately, an affiliate partner with Sure Dividend.
 If you become a paid subscriber through one of the links or buttons in this article, RBD will be compensated for the referral.
 Thank you for supporting this website.

 Disclosure: The author is long BMY, WBA, T